 Chū ni nemuri-sōdatta.

-Translation: I almost fell asleep during class.
+Translation: I almost fell asleep during the class.

 あの子が泣きそうです。